-- Conduct routine inspections to check containers for deterioration and integrity. - Store the smallest amounts of hazardous materials as practical in the laboratory. - Do not use fume hoods as storage areas for chemicals. - Store chemicals in cabinets or on shelves, not on the floor. - Store chemicals according to hazard class, not alphabetically. - Do not store incompatible materials together.

-- Secure bottle caps to prevent accidental spills and minimize odors. - Provide spill trays in liquid storage areas. - Store large quantities and heavy chemicals on lower shelves.
+- Record the date the container was first opened on the chemical container label. - Highlight the expiration date on the chemical container label and rotate the inventory to use the chemicals expiring first. - Follow manufacturer's recommendations for storage conditions and shelf life. - Conduct routine inspections to check containers for deterioration and integrity. - Store the smallest amounts of hazardous materials as practical in the laboratory. - Do not use fume hoods as storage areas for chemicals. - Store chemicals in cabinets or on shelves, not on the floor. - Store chemicals according to hazard class, not alphabetically. - Do not store incompatible materials together. - Secure bottle caps to prevent accidental spills and minimize odors. - Provide spill trays/secondary containment for liquid chemical storage areas. - Store large quantities and heavy chemicals on lower shelves.
 Store only lightweight or small quantities above eye level. - Do not store corrosive materials of any quantity above eye level. - Wear appropriate PPE, including eye protection, when handling chemicals stored above eye level. - Keep a ladder or step stool available for reaching overhead storage. - Store chemicals away from heat and direct sunlight. - Conduct periodic, scheduled inventories.
 Return chemicals not required for the present work to the stockroom for storage or proper disposal. - Avoid containers derived from disposable food products in labs where hazardous chemicals are used.